Healthcare Project Manager

 University of Washington – School of Professional and Continuing Education

 Healthcare administrators and other healthcare professionals who need training in project management can complete the University of Washington’s School of Professional and Continuing Education certificate in project management.
-While this program doesn’t have a specific healthcare focus, those who are working in healthcare can apply the principles to the project they have been tasked with.
+While this program doesn’t have a specific healthcare focus, those working in healthcare can apply the principles to the project they have been tasked with.

 • Location: Seattle, WA